Phuonghoang0268/TPC_DS_DUCKDB/README.md

 ```

 ### Notes
-If you are running the test again for the same scale multiple time, run the <code>drop_mnt_tables.py</code> to clear out the tables and views created in previous runs.
+If you are running the test for the same scale multiple times, run the <code>drop_mnt_tables.py</code> script to clear out the tables and views created in previous runs.